reverentgeek/testing-node-test-tools/docs/post.md

 ### Jest

 [Jest](https://jestjs.io/) is a testing framework developed by Facebook.
 Originally designed to make UI testing easier for React developers, it's now a full standalone suite of tools for any type of JavaScript project (including Node.js) and includes features such as a built-in assertion library, code coverage, and mocking.
 Jest also runs multiple test suites concurrently, which can speed up the overall testing process.
+The downside of parallel execution is it can make debugging tests more difficult.

 For anyone coming from a BDD-style of Mocha, Jest tests are pretty familiar looking.
 Jest adds several global functions to help with setting up and running tests, such as `describe`, `it`, `expect`, and the `jest` object (used mostly for mocking).